Mary Hansen: Death

-On 9 December 2002, a truck driver hit and killed Hansen while she was riding her bicycle in London.
+On 9 December 2002, a lorry truck driver hit and killed Hansen while she was cycling in London.
 Just before her death, she had bought a block of land in Maryborough, as she frequently spent time there with her family.
-Stereolab's subsequent release, Margerine Eclipse (2004) was dedicated to Hansen, with its track "Feel and Triple" being a tribute to her.
+Stereolab had bought land as well, to build a studio before her death.
+Their subsequent release, Margerine Eclipse (2004), was dedicated to Hansen, with its track "Feel and Triple" being a tribute to her.

 In 2004, Hybird, an EP of some of Hansen's music, was released posthumously.
 It also featured her artwork, contained three tracks which had been released in limited editions before her death, and a final track which was finished by Stereolab's Andy Ramsay.